maniartech/InternetObject-js/README.md

 1. Run tests, `yarn test`
 1. Send pull request(s)

-For more information about Internet Object, read specification at [docs.InternetObject.org](https://docs.internetobject.org).
+For a comprehensive understanding of Internet Object, refer to the official specification available at [docs.InternetObject.org](https://docs.internetobject.org).

 **ISC License:**

-© ManiarTech®️ 2018-2024.
+© 2018-2024 ManiarTech®️.
 All rights reserved.